El Topo Cantina

 When you arrive at the address of El Topo Cantina, you might wonder if you’re in the right place.
 The Warwick Farm precinct in Sydney’s southwest is the home of El Toro Motor Inn, and next to that is a motorcycle wrecker in an industrial park.

-Walk down a breezeway next to the inn and you’ll fine an outpost of Goodtime Burgers and most recently, El Topo Cantina, a sister restaurant to the popular Bondi eatery moved in.
+Walk down a breezeway next to the inn and you’ll find an outpost of Goodtime Burgers and most recently, El Topo Cantina, a sister restaurant to the popular Bondi eatery moved in.

 Executive chef Marc Cartwright has Quay on his CV and held a series of seven tastings before opening.
 There were examples of Tex-Mex, authentic Mexican and experimental cooking techniques.
 The resulting menu isn’t quite or the other.